martimy/clab_cvx_dcn/README.md

 To use this lab, you need to install [containerlab](https://containerlab.srlinux.dev/) (I used the [script method](https://containerlab.srlinux.dev/install/#install-script) Ubuntu 20.04 VM).
 You also need to have basic familiarity with [Docker](https://www.docker.com/).

-This lab uses the following Docker images:
+This lab uses the following Docker images form [networkop](https://hub.docker.com/u/networkop):

+- networkop/cx:4.3.0
+- networkop/host:ifreload

 ## Starting and ending the lab